 BIOS setting Meaning Setting options Effect Interrupt Selection of the interrupt for the COM port.
 IRQ 5, IRQ 6, IRQ 7, IRQ 10, IRQ 11 Selected interrupt is assigned.
-CAN Configuration of the CAN port of the B&R Disabled Disables the interface. add-on CAN interface card 5AC600.CANI-00 (IF option).
+CAN Configuration of the CAN port of the B&R add-on CAN interface card 5AC600.CANI-00 (IF option).
+Disabled Disables the interface.
 Enabled Enables the interface.
 Base I/O address Selection of the base I/O address for the CAN port.
 None - Interrupt Selection of the interrupt for the CAN port.
 IRQ 10, NMI Selected interrupt is assigned.
-ETH2 LAN controller For turning the onboard LAN controller Disabled Disables the controller.
-(ETH2) on and off.
+ETH2 LAN controller For turning the onboard LAN controller (ETH2) on and off.
+Disabled Disables the controller.
 Enabled Enables the controller.
 ETH2 MAC Address Displays the Ethernet 2 controller MAC address.
 None -

-Table 56: X945 Legacy Devices setting options (cont.)
+Table 56: X945 Legacy Devices setting options (Forts.)